 ** There is an opportunity for rent reduction for helping with social media

-Honduras Child Alliance provides educational enrichment and healthy living programs in 3 locations around the seaside community of El Porvenir.
+With 3 walking distance locations around the seaside community of El Porvenir.
 Our main program focuses on English and Spanish literacy and includes art, games, computers, science, and sports.
 The children are in grades 1-6 and our program is a supplement to the public schools.

 There are also free English and computer classes for teens and two levels of English for adults.
-Moreover, we partner with our local firefighters to provide health fairs, emergency first aid training, and other programs that benefit the community.
-Our volunteers also assist with dental and medical teams and light construction projects.
 Via a partnership with the local public hospital, we also accept healthcare and dental volunteers who wish to gain international experience.